bright1993ff66/Text-Data-Analysis/Document Classification/Chinese document classification/Readme.md

         output_file.close()
 ```

-# 3. Get the pre-trained word embedding
+# 3. Get the Pre-trained Word Embedding

 There are mainly two ways to get the pre-trained word embedding: